-Another example of how risk information enhances corporate governance is from a not-for-profit organization.
+Another example of how risk information enhances corporate governance is from a notfor-profit organization.
 This entity analyzes risks by division and by the top 100 executives.
 The results of this risk analysis is discussed with the organization's board and top executives, who also use the risk information as an input into their strategic planning.
 This organization identifies any risks over a materiality level or risk tolerance level and requires automatic reporting to the board as well as development of an action plan by the division manager who owns that risk.
+The National Association of Corporate Directors (NACD) has issued guidance for boards related to risk oversight, and numerous best practices documents have been published.